 Visit the Kids in Museums web site.

-For further information on these and other events please see the local press or bookmark this website to keep up to date with goings-on.
+For further information on these and other events please see the local press or bookmark this website (including the News page) to keep up to date with goings-on.

 If you would like to arrange a school visit or have a homework project that you think we can help you with do not hesitate to contact us.